qulle/oltb/README_INTERNAL.md

 Tools refered to as hidden tools are tools that only add functionality via the context menu.
 The hidden tools are used to enable the same type of setup and callback functions that exists on all other tools.

 ### Shortcut Keys
-All tools have a shortcut key for ease of use and speeds up the handling of the toolbar.
+All tools have a shortcut key for ease of use and speeds up the handling of the Toolbar.
 The shortcut key is displayed in the tooltip on the corresponding tool.
 All shortcut keys are stored in the module `oltb/js/helpers/Constants/ShortcutKeys`.
 ```javascript
 const ShortcutKeys = Object.freeze({
     areaOverview: 'A',